LoicGoulefert/perlin-gif/README.md

   -r R            radius (for 4D noise)
-  -c, --compress  set this flag to enable gif compression -out OUT        output file name (will be created)
+  -c, --compress  set this flag to enable gif compression -out OUT        output file name (will be created) -R              set this flag to use a random starting point in the noise
+                  function

 ```